"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Introduction

 \section{Introduction}

 An estimated 1.3 billion people worldwide experience a significant disability \cite{world2022global}, a number that only partially represents all people that experience disability from aging, trauma, injury, or other impediments.
-According to data released by the U.S. Bureau of Justice Statistics \cite{doj2021stats}, people with disabilities (PwD) experience violence, victimization, and discrimination at nearly four times the rate than persons without disability (Non-PwD).
-These experiences bleed into online settings, scholars highlight the marginalization that PwD experience online when they challenge ableist norms and advocate for disability rights \cite{sannon_disability_2023, sannon_i_2019, kaur_challenges_2024, lyu_i_2024}.
+People with disabilities (PwD) routinely experience violence, victimization, and discrimination at nearly four times the rate than people without disabilities (Non-PwD)~\cite{doj2021stats}.
+These experiences inevitably bleed into online spaces through hostile language, such as microaggressive comments \cite{xiong2016development, heung_nothing_2022, keller_microaggressive_2010, sannon_disability_2023}, or explicit mentions of violence and aggression \cite{lyu_i_2024, heung_vulnerable_2024, alhaboby_language_2016, burch_you_2018, taylor_autsome_2019}.

-Prior work in HCI shows how PwD experience ableism in various forms, from technology-mediated ableism (i.e., wrongful censorship and moderation) \cite{heung_nothing_2022, sannon_disability_2023, lyu_i_2024}, to microaggressive comments (i.e., denial of disability identity) \cite{xiong2016development, heung_nothing_2022, keller_microaggressive_2010}, to explicit mentions of aggression (i.e., slurs and derogatory language) \cite{lyu_i_2024, heung_vulnerable_2024, alhaboby_language_2016, burch_you_2018, taylor_autsome_2019}.
-In response to this hostility, PwD adopt protective measures such as self-censorship of disability-related content \cite{kaur_challenges_2024} or self-moderation of their posts to remove ableist comments \cite{lyu_i_2024, heung_vulnerable_2024}.
-Though, both approaches require continued resilience and emotional labour by PwD.